Foreman should support a "versioning" backend (for templates, params/vars, etc)

 Foreman could be aware of that VCS and should allow us to import all or part of what was checked-in.

-#3 Updated by Benjamin Papillon over 7 years ago
+#3 Updated by Benjamin Papillon almost 10 years ago

 Is it possible to replicate the puppet method ?
 Foreman update its database itself as soon as it detects the directory has been updated.